Find Affordable College Courses

 $12,698 Average Tuition & Fees

-With a ranking of #8, Arkansas State University - Main Campus did quite well on this year’s best value schools for engineering students.
-Located in the city of Jonesboro, A-State is a public college with a fairly large student population.
+Arkansas State University - Main Campus came in at #8 in this year’s edition of the Best Value Engineering Schools in the Southeast Region ranking.
+Located in the city of Jonesboro, A-State is a public school with a large student population.

 A-State undergraduate students pay an average of $12,698 in tuition and fees each year.
 On average, engineering graduates from A-State take out $24,750 in student loans while working on their degree.